d-stoll/attio-stripe/README.md

 ![Attio Object Settings](docs/object-settings.png)

 Already looks soo much better.
-Now lets customize the record pages.
+But we can do more.

+### 2. Customize record previews

+As next step, you should also customize the preview of records when you hover over them.
+For this do:

 1. Click on the Customer object again, and go to the Appearance tab.
 2. Set the Record text to Name.
-3. Click on "Configure record page", and add three widgets: Monthly Revenue, Average Order Value, and Total Revenue.
-4. Go back twice, and click on the Invoice object.
+3. Go back, and click on the Invoice object.
-5. In the Appearance tab, choose the Receipt Number as Record Text.
+4. In the Appearance tab, choose the Receipt Number as Record Text.
-6. Go back, then click on the Subscription object.
+5. Go back, then click on the Subscription object.
-7. In the Appearance tab, choose the Subscription ID as Record Text.
+6. In the Appearance tab, choose the Subscription ID as Record Text.

+### 3. Add widgets to customer pages

+This step is optional.
+We provide you some widgets that you can add to the overview tab of customer pages.
+For this do:

+1. Click on the Customer object, and go to the Appearance tab.
+2. Click on "Configure record page"
+3. Add three widgets: Monthly Revenue, Average Order Value, and Total Revenue.
+4. Save the changes

+### 4. Initialize record views

 Nice!
 We are almost done.
 Last thing to do is really simple: Go back to your Attio Workspace and on the sidebar click on each record (Customers, Invoices, Subscriptions) once, and add a default list view for all of them.